rvalien/orbbot/README.md

 `profile` Show quake profile link `profile some_name`
 `spec`    Bot send vote message with question like: `Who want to play now?` If player, that set positive reaction, more than 8, bot choose random spectators.
-`team`    Shuffle members of voice channel to 2 teams and spectators.
+`voice`    Shuffle members of voice channel to 2 teams and spectators.
-`team anything`    Shuffle members who set positive reaction to 2 teams and spectators.
+`vote anything`    Shuffle members who set positive reaction to 2 teams and spectators.
 `pzdc`    OMG mode!
 Random team, map and character.
 Prepare to suffer.
 `ping` Used to check if the bot is alive.
 `help`    Shows this message and more info for commands.